 What Causes Penetrating Damp?

-For over 50 years Timberwise have been treating properties for penetrating damp issues and in our time we have seen all types of penetrating damp issues that can effect a property.
-Not surprisingly people are always eager for us to cure their damp problem but they are also curious to learn about what are the causes of penetrating damp problems in the first place.
+There are many different types of penetrating damp issues that can effect a property.
+The best way to treat the problem is to learn about what are the causes of penetrating damp problems in the first place.

 Branch Manager and Waterproofing Design Specialist CSRT CSSW